milahu/collapseos/cvm/README.md

 ## Usage

 To play around Collapse OS, you'll want to run `./forth`.
-Type `0 LIST` for help.
+Refer to `doc/intro.txt` for help.

 The program is a curses interface with a limited, fixed size so that it can provide a AT-XY interface.
+If you wish to change the size of that screen, you need to modify COLS and LINES in both `forth.c` and `forth.fs`.

 You can get a REPL by launching the program with [`rlwrap(1)`][rlwrap] like
 this: